Size: 6 x 9

 Patriots and Indians examines interactions between South Carolina elites and Native Americans across the colonial, Revolutionary, and early national periods.
 Eighteenth-century South Carolinians engaged Indians in trade and diplomacy—as allies and enemies in war, and at times through scientific, religious, and personal encounters.
 Jeff W. Dennis explores how these relationships shaped the Revolution, the founding of South Carolina, and the careers and politics of leading patriots.

 Dennis shows how intercultural exchange influenced evolving ideas of European American, Native American, and African American identity in a society in transition.
 For many Whig leaders, especially those distant from Native communities, Indians became a defining enemy of the Revolution.
 Dennis argues that the stronger a patriot's attachment to the Whig cause, the harsher his views toward Indians.
-Yet figures such as Andrew Pickens imagined a broader American identity that could include Native peoples, a debate that carried into policies toward Native Americans.
+Yet figures such as Andrew Pickens imagined a broader American identity that could include Native peoples, a debate that carried into policies toward Native Americans during the eighteenth-century.

 Jeff W. Dennis earned B.A. and M.A. degrees at Andrews University in Berrien Springs, Michigan, and subsequently taught social studies, chemistry, and mathematics at Spring Valley Academy in Centerville, Ohio.
 In 2003 Dennis received a Ph.D. in American history from the University of Notre Dame.
 From 2001 to 2008, he served as a teacher educator and assistant professor of history at Morehead State University in Kentucky and at Kennesaw State University in Georgia.
 He now teaches history and psychology at Southwestern Michigan College in his hometown of Dowagiac, Michigan